 - Past RBAC Newsletters

-The RBAC seeks viable, well-planned proposals that divert materials from the waste stream and create jobs from recycling businesses and nonprofit organizations for the 2020 Recycling Business Development Grant cycle.
-Applications are due at 5 p.m. on Thursday, Nov.
-14.
+The RBAC seeks viable, well-planned proposals that divert materials from the waste stream and create jobs from recycling businesses and nonprofit organizations for the 2021 Recycling Business Development Grant cycle.
+Applications are due by 5 p.m. on Thursday, Nov.
+5. '

 Funding priority this year will be considered for projects that involve:

 - Plastics (non-bottle) recycling processing;